ga4gh/ga4gh-server/docs/development.rst

 in a releasable state.
 If a bugfix release is required during this period, we create a release using the following process:

-1) If it does not already exist, create a release branch called ``release-$MAJOR.MINOR`` from the tag of the last release.
+#.
+If it does not already exist, create a release branch called
+   ``release-$MAJOR.$MINOR`` from the tag of the last release.
-2) Fix the bug by either cherry picking the relevant commits from ``master``, or creating PRs against the ``release-$MAJOR.$MINOR`` branch if the bug does not apply to ``master``.
+#.
+Fix the bug by either cherry picking the relevant commits
+   from ``master``, or creating PRs against the ``release-$MAJOR.$MINOR`` branch if the bug does not apply to ``master``.
-3) Follow steps 1-6 in the process for `Development releases`_ above, except using the ``release-$MAJOR.$MINOR`` branch as the base instead of ``master``.
+#.
+Follow steps 1-5 in the process for `Development releases`_ above,
+   except using the ``release-$MAJOR.$MINOR`` branch as the base instead of ``master``.